lifepillar/vim-cheat40/Readme.md

 - foldable sections use Vim's default markers (`{{{` and `}}}`);
 - each line, except for section markers, must be 40 columns wide;
-- a description must fit in lines 1–25 (long descriptions may be split in several lines);
+- a description must fit in lines 1–25 (long descriptions may be split into several lines);
 - a mapping or a command must fit in the remaining columns;
 - column 40 must contain a character that specifies the mode for the command